saviochan/Deeplabcut-OpenFieldArena/README.md

 - resolution: 1080px x 1080px
 - frame rate: 10fps

-We used a free editor software called VSDC Free Video Editor.
-Link: http://www.videosoftdev.com/free-video-editor/download
+We used a free editor software called VSDC Free Video Editor:http://www.videosoftdev.com/free-video-editor/download
 >**Note**: Changing the frame rate and resolution hinders the performance of the network.

 ### Step 2: Download the network
+1. Download the config.yaml file and the three network files[here](/demo)
+2. Change the `project path` in the config file to the project path on your machine
+3. You are good to go!